Home > Personal development > Personal effectiveness > Concentration at the heart of managerial success

 I would feel more efficient.

-I realize that going to LinkedIn allows me to stay up to date and feel responsive.
+I realise that going on LinkedIn keeps me up to date and makes me feel responsive..

-5/ Look for new avenues that meet needs
+5/ Looking for new avenues to meet needs

-I might schedule 15 minutes at 12:15 p.m. and then 15 minutes again at 4 p.m. to go to LinkedIn.
-This would allow me to meet my needs, over selected and limited periods of time.
+I could set aside 15 minutes at 12.15pm and then another 15 minutes at 4pm to go on LinkedIn.
+This would allow me to respond to my needs, during selected and defined times.

 6/ Set up your new shield

-I then feel aligned with removing notifications, because I have chosen the times that suit me best to enjoy this social network.
+I then feel aligned with removing the notifications, because I've chosen the times that suit me best to enjoy this social network.

 Concentration: how to say ciao to interruptions?